top of page

 She believes in providing explanations for specific equipment and training methods.
 Her training methods revolve around understanding the horse's perspective in a natural environment, utilizing natural responses to create lasting solutions.

-Hannah's goal is to train horses and riders for a genuine partnership, where both parties feel comfortable, empowered, and motivated to succeed.
+Hannah's goal is to train horses and riders for a genuine partnership, where both parties feel comfortable, empowered, and motivated to succeed, while expectations and boundaries are fair and consistently enforced.
+Horses teach great accountability with relationships.

 bottom of page